jonathan-poole/qs-admin-guide/docs/asset_management/apps/optimize_sheet_order_for_adoption.md

 ## Goal
 {:.no_toc}

-This page can support both the administrator and the application owner in optimizing application the order of sheets, supported by usage data.
+This supports both the administrator and the application owner in optimizing application the order of sheets, supported by usage data.

 When an application is developed, the sheets are ordered in a logical flow (Ex: [DAR methodology](https://community.qlik.com/t5/Qlik-Design-Blog/DAR-methodology/ba-p/1466733), a methodology that suggests flowing data from high-level down to the detail.
 When considering re-ordering sheets, ensure that this methodology isn't lost if already in place.